Did you know that you can instantly increase your deadlift by wearing the right shoes?

 - Has a metatarsal strap for excellent stability support

-- Rubber sole is very flexible due to its very thin profile, allowing unresticted foot mobility, which is helpful on exercises like calf raises, lunges and bench press (if you bench off the balls of your feet).
+- The rubber sole is very flexible due to its very thin profile, allowing for unrestricted foot mobility, which is helpful for exercises like calf raises, lunges and bench press (if you bench off the balls of your feet).

-- Rubber sole with unique "bumpy" textured pattern that provides superior grip.
+- The rubber sole with unique “bumpy” textured pattern that provides superior grip.

-- Toe box is big but may be too big for some
+- The toe box is big but could be too big for some

-- Price of $150 + S&H may be more than you’re willing to pay, especially if you also need a pair of Olympic lifting shoes for squats
+- The price of $150 + S&H may be more than you’re willing to pay, especially if you also need a pair of Olympic lifting shoes for squats

 - For the price point, an ankle strap would have been nice